paulscherrerinstitute/sf_databuffer_writer/README.md

 The broker is supposed to run all the time.
 Even if writing from the data_api does not work, it is still useful to have an audit trail of requests you can repeat.

+In case of problems with the communication between the broker and the writer, you can run the broker with the **--audit\_trail\_only** flag, which will prevent the sending out of requests over ZMQ (the requests will only be written in the config.DEFAULT_AUDIT_FILENAME file).

 ### Writer
+**Entry point**: sf_databuffer_writer/writer.py

 Writer runs as a systemd service **/etc/systemd/system/broker\_writer1.service**.
 If for some reason it cannot write the requested data, it creates a file called **output_file**.err where the writing request is written down (this can be used for later data download).